k112433/ModuleRepository/README.md

 let _logger = new LoggerHelper();
 let listName = "custom_log_list";
-_logger.Initialize(listName);
+_logger.Initalize(listName);

-/* Note: If list with this name doesnt exist in SharePoint then Initialize() method will
-    make a new list in your sharePoint based on ILogger interface info

-    Try to choose unique name which doesn't exist in your sharepoint */
+/* Note: If list with this name doesnt exist in SharePoint then Initialize() method will make a new list in your sharePoint based on ILogger interface info Try to choose unique name which doesn't exist in your sharepoint */